CharlieJT/Simon-Memory-Game/README.md

     - When 'Start' is clicked, the game begins & the computer will begin its first sequence for the player to follow. every time that the button is pressed, it will begin a brand new sequence.
-Start buttons are also included in the Lose Modal & in the Win Modal so the player begin there next sequence right away.
+Start buttons are also included in the Lose Modal & in the Win Modal so the player can begin their next sequence right away.

     <br>
     <div align="center">